autoplot/documentation/javadoc/org/das2/qds/util/Griddata.md

+# org.das2.qds.util.Griddata

-# org.das2.qds.util.GriddataCodes for interpolating from irregular grids to regular grids.
+Codes for interpolating from irregular grids to regular grids.

  For these codes we use "trigulations" which are datasets that contain connections of points in other datasets.
 These are rank 2 datasets tri[n,3] where the 3 points are